LesterLyu/The-Look/deliverables/iteration-01.plan.md

 Describe meetings (and other events) you are planning to have:

  * When and where?
 In-person or online?
+ * In-person at BA
+ * Online through group chat
+ * Online through Github collaboration
+ ---

  * What's the purpose of each meeting?
+ * Ensure everyone is up to date about the project status
+ * Brainstorm target users and solutions to solve their problem
+ ---
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
+ * Brainstorm code design

 #### Artifacts